Blunk-electronic/ET/script_command_set.md

 ```

 ## BOARD CONTOURS
 Board outlines and holes are milled.
-Thus there is parameter for the line width.
+Thus there is parameter for the line width. <br/>

-Outline:
+Entry format: The end point of a segment must not be specified.
+It is automatically
+deduced from the start point of the successor segment.

+Outline (of a 160x80mm Euro-Card):
 ```
-board led_driver draw outline line 0 0 160 0 line 160 0 160 80 line 160 80 0 80 line 0 80 0 0
+board led_driver draw outline line 0 0 line 160 0 line 160 80 line 0 80
 ```
 ```
 board led_driver draw outline circle 50 50 50 # center 50/50 radius 50